Simon Bridges responds to Jami-Lee Ross' 'corrupt' claim

 In an explosive press conference at Parliament Jami-Lee Ross lashed out at a "corrupt" Bridges, saying he will complain to police about the handling of donations made to the party.

-His attack on Bridges was timed for during the National caucus meeting behind closed doors.
+His attack on Bridges was timed during the National caucus meeting behind closed doors.

 Ross told reporters he plans to lay a police complaint over Bridges' handling of donations - and says he will provide a recording of a conversation with the National leader to support his complaint.

-He revealed he has quit the National Party and plans to stand as an independent candidate in a Botany byelection.
+He revealed he had quit the National Party and plans to stand as an independent candidate in a Botany byelection.

-Ross has also revealed that he was accused by National of harassing four women: "I was asked for details.
+Ross also revealed he was accused by National of harassing four women: "I was asked for details.
 I was not given any."

 Ross said his questions were not addressed, and a week later, he went on sick leave: "It was difficult to accept, and I had a mental breakdown."

-He said he was also hurt that Bridges characterised his issues as "embarrassing".
+He said he was hurt that Bridges characterised his issues as "embarrassing".

 Ross told reporters he had started to question Bridges' leadership soon after he became leader.

 He also questioned the legality of some of Bridges' actions.
-He initially thought Bridges was prime minister material, but no longer thinks that.
-Ross said it was clear he has had a falling out with his leader.
+He initially thought Bridges was prime minister material, but no longer thought that.
+Ross said it was clear he had had a falling out with his leader.

 Donation allegations